sethvoltz/voltzbach.com/content/festivities.md

 ### Dress Code

-Dressy Casual, but don’t be afraid to show your inner nerd
+Dressy Casual or Cocktail Attire, but don’t be afraid to show your inner nerd

 ### Guests